-[†] Garrod on Gout, 1859, p.
-236.
++ Garrod on Gout, 1859, p.
+236, and visited figurdails a

-uria have co-existed, the joint affection is usually the first to primary appear, and frequently dates back so far, that chronic as granular degeneration sometimes is it is difficult to suppose that it could have anticipated the external symptoms.
+uria have co-existed, the joint affection is usually the first to appear, and frequently dates back so far, that chronic as granular degeneration sometimes is it is difficult to suppose that it could have anticipated the external symptoms.
 I knew a case, at last fatal from the renal disease, where gouty symptoms had existed, off and on, for twenty-six years; and such instances are by no means uncommon.
+19w C . somewhat

 The long precedence of the external symptoms of gout is particularly noticed when the disease is connected with hereditary influence or good living.
+Had one tend to entire

 The gouty condition, as Dr. Garrod has shown, is one of Lead-gout. the results of the absorption of lead.
 He states that about 30 per cent. of gouty patients in hospital practice have been under this influence.
 This accounts for the frequency of granular degeneration in plumbers, painters, compositors, and others who have been conversant with that metal.
 If a man who has a blue line on the gums have also albuminuria it is almost certain that he has also this variety of renal disease.

-Looking back through the hospital records for a period of Associaseven years during which I was concerned in keeping them, tion of lead with I find that 42 men having to do with lead, as painters, granular plumbers, tin-workers, and compositors, died from disease tion. or accident, and were examined in St. George's.
+Looking back through the hospital records for a period of seven years during which I was concerned in keeping them, I find that 42 men having to do with lead, as painters, plumbers, tin-workers, and compositors, died from disease or accident, and were examined in St. George's.
 This includes both surgical and medical cases.
 Of this number 26 had distinct granular degeneration of the kidneys, in most of which that disease having led to the death of the patient.
 It is clear that the action of the lead is the cause, direct or indirect, of this astonishing proportion of renal disease.
-Whatever be the occupation of the person exposed Painters, to the influence of lead, whether painter, compositor, &c. plumber, or tin-worker, he appears to have the same tendency die of it. to granular degeneration.
+Whatever be the occupation of the person exposed to the influence of lead, whether painter, compositor, plumber, or tin-worker, he appears to have the same tendency to granular degeneration.
 The mischief is due to the metallic poison, which all share.
 Granular degeneration is the only form of renal disease which lead appears to induce.
-Among the number stated there was but one instance of the occurrence of any other renal affection, and that was clearly due to cold and exposure.
+Among the number stated there was but one instance of the occurrence of any other renal affection, and that was clearly due matory action.
+The ligamentum pate sursoque blos ot affection.